 3 Tips to Make Selecting Tax Software Not Taxing

-With the New Year beginning and the holiday season wrapping up, tax return season is upon us.
 As a small business owner, tax software packages can help make filing and paying your taxes easier, but how do you know which one to choose?
 Here are three tips to consider when selecting your tax software.

-- Choose Correct Business Entity Type
+Choose Software by Correct Business Entity Type

 When buying software, many people debate between purchasing the most expensive package, thinking it will definitely have what they want, or the cheapest, thinking it will get them by.
 This is not a good model when buying your tax software.
 Different software packages are designed to help different types of business entities.

-proprietors, consultants, contractors and single-owned LLCs have different forms than S Corps, C Corps, partnerships, and multiple-owner LLC.
+Sole proprietors, consultants, contractors and single-owned LLCs have different forms than S Corps, C Corps, partnerships, and multiple-owner LLCs.
 In order to keep the price down, many software developers split their small business packages by business entity.
 The more complicated your tax situation, the more expensive the software gets (but still usually no more than $150-$200.)

 Another possible issue is compatibility.
 Computer compatibility is not as big of an issue, since most software will run on recent Windows or Mac operating systems.
 Most compatibility issues are due to other software.
 There are standards, so even if you used specific software last year, most of the data should be able to be imported, but that will vary from software to software.